WRFan/jailbreak10.3.3/README.md

 since they are a linux-ripoff.
 And while talking about resolv.conf, the resolv package is the most useless annoying package ever released for Linux.
 Kill it immediately and create a resolv.conf manually.
 In fact, the file above is a direct copy from my Ubuntu, I just copied it to iOS and it's working for nslookup etc.

-This crap is required for for Cloud Sign-Out (NOT Appstore!), and only if service was running when signed-in:
+This crap is required for iCloud Sign-Out (NOT Appstore!), and only if service was running when signed-in:

 	/System/Library/LaunchDaemons/com.apple.icloud.findmydeviced.plist